-For remove bucket requests (OFPGC\REMOVE\BUCKET), if a group entry with the specified group identifier already resides in the group table, removes all buckets or the specified bucket from current action bucket list.
+For remove bucket requests (OFPGC\REMOVE\BUCKET), if a group entry with the specified group identifier already resides in the group table, removes all buckets or the specified bucket from the current action bucket list.
 For that group, group top-level statistics and group bucket statistics for remaining buckets are preserved (continued).

-The command\bucket\id field is used to specify identifier of the bucket to remove from current action bucket list, following are supported command\bucket\id field value of OFPGC\REMOVE\BUCKET request:
+In a request of type OFPGC\REMOVE\BUCKET, the command\bucket\id field is used to specify the identifier of the bucket to remove from current action bucket list.
+The following values for the command\bucket\id field in anOFPGC\REMOVE\BUCKET request are supported: